Demitsi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script that set the permission to a file, not the owner, user but all other users
+A script that sets a certain mode